-Recent WannyCry attacks brought everyone's attention to the exploits targeting Windows' vulnerabilities, and SMB protocols.
+Recent WannyCry attacks brought everyone's attention to the exploits targeting Windows' vulnerabilities, Eternalblue specifically.
 The DoublePulsar backdoor allows to inject and run any DLL in-memory, compromising the computer and using it for whatever purpose.
 Combining the backdoor with PeddleCheap implant, we were able to load a keylogger into EXPLORER.EXE.
 This was controlled by the DanderSpritz C&C framework, which is a Java-Based management console used to manage the compromised computers can.
 This setup provided us the possibility to intercept and steal sensitive data.

-Simulator Test - PowerShell Interceptor
+Simulator Test - Python Scapy